 Since February 1, anyone found to be in breach of measures to fight the pandemic, such as failing to wear a mask on public transport or attending large private gatherings, can be fined from CHF50-CHF200.

 Everyone aged 12 or older travelling on trains, trams, buses, mountain railways, cable cars and ships must wear face masks.
 Federal Railways conductors can ask anyone not wearing a mask to leave the train; anyone refusing will be fined.
 Passengers on planes must also mask up.

 The government adopted an extended testing strategy along with a contact-tracing concept as it moved to ease social distancing measures.
 Swiss residents can also download the SwissCovid smartphone app, a contact-tracing system.

 Swiss laboratories have been developing tests to pinpoint the Delta variant first found in India.
-On July 6, the more contagious variant accounted for around 30% of all positive cases, which remained relatively low.

 The promised economic package provides relief for companies with liquidity problems to obtain transitional bank loans.
 Companies hit by the crisis can defer payment of social insurance contributions temporarily and without interest.
 These measures also apply to self-employed persons whose turnover has fallen.

 The government also threw a lifeline to businesses threatened by bankruptcy.
 Firms can delay declaring their financial difficulties to the courts, with smaller companies being given at least a three-month grace period to pay off their debts.

 There is also money to cover the imposition of short-time work at firms while other funds have been set aside for hardship loans and to support specific sectors such as event management.
 Around CHF1.6 billion in such hardship loans had been paid out to almost 20,000 companies by the beginning of April, according to the economics ministry.
 Partial unemployment claims have increased sharply due to the pandemic and are expected to continue to rise.